SciDAS/dtp-personal/README.md

 ### Delete

-To destroy the DTP when all transfers are complete, run 'helm uninstall dtp`
+To destroy the DTP when all transfers are complete, run `helm uninstall dtp`

 That's it for now!